HTML Tips for Your Web site

 Use The Meta Keywords Tag

-The meta keywords tag allows you to provide additional text for crawler-based search engines to index along with your body copy.
-How does this help you?
+Use the meta keywords tag at your own risk!
+Google does not use the keywords meta tag in Web ranking.
+But, will the Meta Keywords Tag help you?
 Well, for most major crawlers, it doesn't.
 That's because most crawlers now ignore the tag.
 The meta keywords tag is sometimes useful as a way to reinforce the terms you think a page is important for ON THE FEW CRAWLERS THAT SUPPORT IT.

 For instance, if you had a page about your special skills in the field of stamp collecting translation – AND you say the words "stamp collecting translation" at various places in your body copy – then mentioning the words "stamp collecting translation" in the meta keywords tag MIGHT help boost your page a bit higher for those words.
 Remember, if you don't use the words "stamp collecting translation" on the page at all, then just adding them to the meta keywords tag is extremely unlikely to help the page do well for the term.